learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

-Now, let's tranform our dataset as you did in the previous lab.
+Now, let's tranform the dataset, as you did in the previous lab.

 In the cell below:

-*  Store the column that will be our target, `category`, in the variable `target`.
+*  Store the column that will be the target, `category`, in the variable `target`.
 * Combine the `headline` and `short_description` columns and store the result in a column called `combined_text`.
 When concatenating these two columns, make sure they are separated by a space character (`' '`)!
 * Use the `combined_text` column's map function to use the `word_tokenize` function on every piece of text.
 * Store the `.values` from the newly tokenized `combined_text` column inside the variable data